USDA-VS/vSNP/README.md

 Run `vSNP_step2.py` on this directory.

+### Output Structure:

 As with reference options, it is recommended to place output from step 1 and 2 on storage accessible to subject matter experts analyzing the data.
-It may be necessary to use data from all three sources- dependencies, step 1 and step 2 to fully understand the relationships of the data.
+It may be necessary to use data from all three sources- reference options, step 1 and step 2 to fully understand the relationships of the data.

 Recommended directory structure for step 1 and 2 output: